saxgard13/symfony-devcontainer-template/README.md

 - Composer
 - Symfony CLI
 - MySQL (with preconfigured environment), you can change for postgre
-- Node.js (for assets, Encore, etc.)
+- Node.js (for assets, Encore, etc. or separate frontend)
 - PHP-CS-Fixer preconfigured with PSR-12 rules ()
   👉 You will need to install php-cs-fixer via composer once symfony is installed, and add a configuration file to the root of the app/ .
+- Eslint
+  👉 You will need to install Eslint via npm and add a configuration file to the root of the frontend/ or backend/.
-- Xdebug, Intelephense, Docblocker, and other useful VS Code extensions
+- Xdebug, Intelephense, Prettier, Docblocker, and other useful VS Code extensions
 - Works out of the box with GitHub Codespaces or locally via Docker and VS Code

 ## Files Structure

 - .devcontainer/: DevContainer configuration files (Dockerfile, docker-compose, settings, setup script, .env, .en.local (create yourself))
-- app/: Your Symfony project directory (you must create it)
+- backend/: Your Symfony project directory (you must create it)
+- frontend/: your frontend project directory (you must create it).
+Not necessary if you create a full project symfony without api.
 - `.devcontainer/.env` file configures the PHP and Node.js versions, the backend container image name, the ports used, and the project name to avoid conflicts with database names.
 - `.devcontainer/.env.local` file modify name and email github
-- `setup.sh` script initializes the development environment by optionally cleaning VS Code server extensions cache, displaying versions of PHP, Symfony, Composer, Node, and npm.
+- `.devcontainer/setup.sh` script initializes the development environment by optionally cleaning VS Code server extensions cache, displaying versions of PHP, Symfony, Composer, Node, and npm.
 It also loads environment variables from `.env.local` and configures Git user name and email if provided.
-- The `ini.sh` script checks if the external Docker network named `devcontainer-network` exists, and creates it if it does not.
+- The `.devcontainer/ini.sh` script checks if the external Docker network named `devcontainer-network` exists, and creates it if it does not.
 This shared network allows multiple containers (e.g., a Symfony API and a React frontend) to communicate with each other within the development environment.
+- backend.code-workspace: workspace multi-root
+- frontend.code-workspace: workspace multi-root

 ## Requirements